I Thought My Credit Card Covered Me Abroad — I Was Wrong

 Many Americans assume that because they carry premium cards and strong domestic health insurance, they are covered everywhere.

-But international travel operates under different rules.
+Governments set and enforce international travel regulations.
 That’s why the conversation around travel insurance vs credit card coverage isn’t about rewards points — it’s about how risk is handled when you’re outside the United States.

-Travel insurance doesn’t make disruptions pleasant.
+Travel insurance covers delay costs and medical bills, and you reorganize your trip.
 It doesn’t eliminate delays or prevent illness.

 What it does is contain the financial fallout — and reduce the uncertainty that amplifies stress when you’re far from home.

 For me, the shift wasn’t about fear.
-It was about understanding the structural difference between marketing language and real-world coverage.
+What really mattered was understanding the structural gap between marketing language and real-world coverage.

 Now, when I book a trip, I still use my credit card for the rewards.
 But I no longer rely on it as my primary protection.